Everything You Need to Know About Drake’s New Album, Scorpion

 “Ratchet Happy Birthday”

 Are you having a downer of a birthday?
 Is your party and you’ll cry if you want to?
 Drake’s got you covered with this one.
 Boi-1da, Jahaan Sweet, and D10 produced it; PartyNextDoor co-wrote it and has background vocals.
-Eddie Kendricks’ “If You Let Me / Just Memories” is sampled, and its songwriters – Leonard Caston and Anita Poree – are credited.
+Eddie Kendricks’s “If You Let Me / Just Memories” is sampled, and its songwriters — Leonard Caston and Anita Poree — are credited.

 “That’s How You Feel”